TooPlain/SimplyQR/README.md

 # Timeline

 10/30
--Starting history view deciding if we should store history as a user object in firebase or just locally like in a db leaning towards the latter.
+- Starting history view deciding if we should store history as a user object in firebase or just locally like in a db leaning towards the latter.

--Basic Scanner works with thanks to the folks at hacking swift via there CodeScanner Lib, Will have to learn more to eventually implement my own scanning functionality.
+- Basic Scanner works with thanks to the folks at hacking swift via there CodeScanner Lib, Will have to learn more to eventually implement my own scanning functionality.

 # TODO
 Sorted by Priority (High to Low)

-Create a History View
+- Create a History View
-Create a Settings View
+- Create a Settings View
-Implement a error handling/crashlytics
+- Implement a error handling/crashlytics
-Maybe a update check
+- Maybe a update check